kanchanchy/Fake-News-Detection-BiLSTM/README.md

 # Fake News Detection with a Bi-directional LSTM in Keras

+The purpose of this repository is to build and train a bidirectional LSTM in PyTorch in order to perform fake news classification.
+Before feeding a textual dataset into a sequence model (RNN, LSTM, BiLSTM, GRU, etc.), the text dataset needs to be converted to sequences of vectors which needs lots of preprocessing on the dataset.
+This repository shows all these required operations in a step-by-step procedure.

-This repository performs the following operations:
+In summary, this repository performs the following operations:
 1. Importing fake and real news datasets with Pandas and checking sizes and null values
 2. Exploring the imported dataset and feature engineering
 3. Performing data cleaning